MIV-XJTU/RAS2S/readme.md

-## 【ECCV 2024】Region-Aware Sequence-to-Sequence Learning for Hyperspectral Denoising
+## [ECCV 2024] Region-Aware Sequence-to-Sequence Learning for Hyperspectral Denoising

 The official PyTorch implementation of our [RAS2S](https://link.springer.com/chapter/10.1007/978-3-031-73027-6_13).